 How to Make Chiffon Cake?

-Insert a pallet knife between the mold and the chiffon cake and separate the side of the cake from the mold.
+- Remove the Chiffon cake out of the mould.
+Insert a pallet knife between the mould and the chiffon cake and separate the side of the cake from the mould.
 Do the same for the centre and the bottom.

 Tips to Bake Chiffon Cake Successfully

 Chiffon cake is not an easy cake to bake, however, if you keep a few steps in mind, you can bake a chiffon cake successfully.
 Some tips are from my baking club teacher of the high school I once belonged to over 30 something years ago in Japan.